EchoAppsTeam/js-sdk/docs/guides/how_to_develop_app/README.md

 Ok, now it's time to create the application UI.

-The first steps is to prepare a template which should be appended into page of website.
-Due to the fact that the template for our application depends on configuration of application, we'll create two template and will dynamically choose the template to use, for example as shown below:
+The first steps is to prepare a template to represent the application UI.
+Due to the fact that the template of our application depends on the configuration of the application, we'll create two templates and will dynamically choose which one to use.
+The templates might look like:

 	@example
 	Comments.templates.topSubmitFormPosition =